-Parallels Agent SOAP API is implemented as industry-standard Web Services.
+PVA Agent SOAP API is implemented as industry-standard Web Services.
 With SOAP API, you build your client applications using one of the third-party development tools that can generate client code from the provided WSDL documents.
 The code generated from WSDLs is a set of objects in your application's native programming language.
 You work with data structures using object properties and you make API calls by invoking object methods.

-The SOAP API shares XML Schema with the Agent XML API, so the basic structure of the input and output data is the same in both APIs.
+The SOAP API shares XML Schema with the PVA Agent XML API, so the basic structure of the input and output data is the same in both APIs.
 The Using XML API chapter (p.
-21) provides general information on the Agent XML schema, the detailed description of the XML API request and response packets, and other important information.
-The Parallels Agent XML Programmer's Reference guide provides a complete XML API reference.
-When working with SOAP API, use the XML API reference material to find the descriptions of the calls, their input and output parameters, and XML code examples.
+20) provides general information on the XML schema, the detailed description of the XML API request and response packets, and other important information.
+The PVA Agent XML API Reference guide provides a complete XML API reference.
+When working with SOAP API, use the XML API reference material to find the descriptions of the requests, their input and output parameters, and XML code examples.